OpenTTD/grfcodec/README.txt

 Action 0 <num-props>: Changed to the number of valid property bytes with the sufficient following data for <new-info>.
-This can fail in very interesting ways if <num-info> is not correct. [*] when corrected value is 00, 01, or more than 2 below the old value.
+This can fail in very interesting ways if <num-info> is not correct. ([*] when corrected value is 00, 01, or more than 2 below the old value.)
 Action 0 <num-info>: Corrected after <num-props>, and only if <num-props> is 01 and the property being set is not variably lengthed.
-For these purposes, "variably-lengthed" means anything that is not a byte, extended byte, word, or doubleword.
+For these purposes, "variably lengthed" means anything that is not a byte, extended byte, word, or doubleword.
 House/industry tile action 2 <num-sprites>: Changed to the number of valid sprite blocks (<sprite> followed by 3 or 6 bytes of meta-deta), but not if